B3ardBr0/B3ardBr0/README.md

 - 🛠️ Develop scalable backend systems with Flask and modern CMS solutions using Strapi 5.
 - 🌐 Engineer data solutions to support business intelligence and operational optimisation.
 - 🎨 Build responsive web interfaces using HTML, CSS, Bootstrap, and JavaScript.
-- 🔧 Automate workflows with tools such as Power Automate and Microsoft Azure.
+- 🔧 Automate workflows with tools such as Power Automate, n8n, and Microsoft Azure.
+- 🐳 Containerize applications using Docker for consistent deployment and scalability.

 ## 🔥 Current Projects
 - **IMS project**: Invatory management system for an health service.